qlik-oss/core-website/docs/eula.md

 <!-- markdownlint-disable -->
 <!-- proselint-disable -->
-**BETA SOFTWARE LICENSE AGREEMENT**
+**EVALUATION SOFTWARE LICENSE AGREEMENT**

-**NOTICE: THIS IS AN EARLY RELEASE VERSION OF SOFTWARE CURRENTLY KNOWN AS “QLIK CORE®” THAT IS STILL UNDER DEVELOPMENT AND TESTING AND I) IS NOT INTENDED FOR COMMERCIAL USE; II) CONTAINS FUNCTIONALITY INTENDED TO LIMIT THE DURATION OF ITS USE, AND III) CONTAINS FUNCTIONALITY INTENDED TO COLLECT CERTAIN USER METRICS ABOUT THE WAY IT IS BEING USED.
+**NOTICE: THIS IS AN EVALUATION VERSION OF SOFTWARE CURRENTLY KNOWN AS “QLIK CORE®” THAT I) IS NOT INTENDED FOR COMMERCIAL USE; II) CONTAINS FUNCTIONALITY INTENDED TO LIMIT THE DURATION OF ITS USE; AND III) MAY CONTAIN FUNCTIONALITY INTENDED TO COLLECT CERTAIN USER METRICS ABOUT THE WAY IT IS BEING USED.
 PLEASE READ THIS LICENSE AGREEMENT AND MAKE SURE THAT YOU AGREE TO ITS TERMS BEFORE PROCEEDING.**

 DO NOT CLICK ON AN **ACCEPT, INSTALL** OR **DOWNLOAD** BUTTON, OR OTHERWISE PROCEED WITH DOWNLOADING OR INSTALLING THIS SOFTWARE UNTIL YOU